 - Easy to use and looks fantastic

-- Can’t buy bonds, international equities, or GICs
+- Can’t buy bonds, international equities, mutual funds, or GICs

-- Not completely “free” if you trade U.S stocks or ETFs
+- High foreign exchange fees if you trade U.S stocks or ETFs without a Plus subscription

-- RESP, RRIF, and LIRA aren’t available to trade
+- RESP, RRIF, LIRA, and other registered accounts aren’t available

 What is Wealthsimple Trade?